lewidot/lewidev/content/blog/why.md

 featured = true
 +++

 Why did I create this website?
 I have been learning programming in Python for the past 18 months and have developed a keen interest in testing and automation.
-I have found that there are limited resources in this area and so I decided that I wanted to create a online presence and share my knowledge.
-Therefore I decided to create a personal website where I can create content, provide resources and share anything that I find interesting.
+I have found that there are limited resources in this area and so I decided that I wanted to create an online presence and share my knowledge.
+Therefore I have created this personal website where I can create content, provide resources and share anything that I find interesting.

 <!-- more -->